ruiqi-zhong/workflow/README.md

 ## Onboard

-You need to follow the onboarding instruction of HOFVARPNIR in order to
+Follow the onboarding instruction of HOFVARPNIR to understand the basic setups and command available.
+You need to create a docker environment and the ```Dockerfile``` and ```requirements.txt``` are included in this folder.

 ## High level overview